ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 * the introduction of **lambdas** revolutionized how we write code;
 * we have many ways for handling errors in C++ (and, generally, in programming). `std::optional` is a "monadic" way for encapsulating errors and missing values.
 It's a *vocabulary type*, meaning that it's the default way to express *nullable value semantics*.

-The best is yet to come: you should delve into the topics you liked the most and practice a bit more.

 > Only a sith lord deals in absolutes

-After this workshop I hope you have understood my point: **C++ is not about a single paradigm**.
+I hope you have got my point: **C++ is not about a single paradigm**.
 C++ does not have strict style rules either.
 This is both good and bad ("a great C++ comes with great responsibility").
 You can just try narrowing down the range of alternatives with openness to new tools and with balancing compromises.
 As Bruce Lee was used to say: *the best fighter is someone who can adapt on any style*, we can reshape as *the best C++ programmer is someone who can adapt on any style*.

 ## The best C++ programmer can adapt on any style